Reviewing Owlet (OWLT) & Its Competitors

-Owlet (NYSE:OWLT – Get Rating) is one of 28 public companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare Owlet to related businesses based on the strength of its valuation, institutional ownership, earnings, dividends, analyst recommendations, profitability and risk.
+Owlet (NYSE:OWLT – Get Rating) is one of 28 public companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it compare to its rivals?
+We will compare Owlet to related businesses based on the strength of its risk, dividends, analyst recommendations, profitability, institutional ownership, valuation and earnings.

-This table compares Owlet and its competitors top-line revenue, earnings per share and valuation.
+This table compares Owlet and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue